 18 STEPS TO IMPLEMENTING YOUR PLAN B

 For example, we have an office in San Diego and one in Tijuana.
 It takes me 20 minutes to drive from one to the other.
 Because of its proximity and easy access, Tijuana gets a great deal of medical tourism from Southern California.

 For further information, check out this podcast from The Expat Money Show with Mikkel Thorup – 083: Olly Richards – Secrets to Learning a Foreign Language Quickly

 Besides having one of the largest communities of American retirees, Puerto Vallarta is also the city that hosts the biggest number of Canadian and American Snowbirds in Mexico.
 Puerto Vallarta was chosen as the best city to retire in by the AARP in 2010 and since that moment on Americans have been flocking to this coastal Mexican city.

 In terms of arrivals by Snowbirds, Puerto Vallarta reported that in the last five months of 2018, a total of 900,000 Snowbirds visited the city, which represented a growth of 28.5 percent against the number reported in 2017 and 2016, with an average of 700,000 arrivals.
 If the bad weather continues in the north of the American continent, the peak season of Snowbirds could last well until May.

-I hope you’ve found this article on Snowbirds and Mexico to be helpful.
-For more information, or for assistance in investing in Mexico or opening an offshore company, please contact us below by filling out the form, Thank you.
+I hope you’ve found this article on Best Cities in Mexico for Snowbirds to be helpful.
+For more information, or for assistance in investing in Mexico or opening an offshore company, please contact us HERE.
+Thank you.
 We’ll be happy to assist you and can connect you with residency experts in Mexico.